-Dress like a Cowboy (make your own spurs and bolo tie)
+Dress like a Cowboy (make your own spurs and cowboy hat)

 Rollin’ Texas Style Chuckwagon Cooking: Sample some tasty peach cobbler and vittles- beans cooked by Sandra Gammill-Julian of Rolling Texas Style Chuckwagon Cooking.

-Cowboy Artists of America Demonstration: Western art is brought to life through a live sculpting demonstration by Jason Scull, one of the Cowboy Artists featured in The Sons of Charlie Russell.
+Cowboy Artists of America Demonstration: Western art is brought to life through a live sculpting demonstration by Cowboy Artist Jason Scull.

 Volunteers needed for National Day of the Cowboy!
 Partner up with the Briscoe team and help with check-in, assist in arts and crafts, and lead activity stations during our annual celebration of the cowboy, cowgirl, and vaquero.
 Morning and afternoon shifts are available and all volunteers must be 18+ years old.